nsanjana/BashRegion/README.md

 # BashRegion
-This function takes as input an Interval-format file and output all sgRNA sites in the interval in both CSV and FASTA format
+This function takes as input an Interval-format file and output all sgRNA sites in the interval in both CSV and FASTA format.

 Author: Neville Sanjana (nsanjana@nygenome.org)

 CHANGELOG: